coopp/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 #### Library creation
-Instances of the compiler library are created using CreateHlslCompilerLibrary().
-Library instances must be destroyed using DestroyHlslCompilerLibrary().
+Instances of the compiler library are created using CreateHlslCompiler().
+Library instances must be destroyed using DestroyHlslCompiler().

 ```c++
 // Object representing an instance of the HLSL shader compiler library.